SeasoulChris/apollo/README.md

 ./tools/submit-job-to-local.sh [options] /path/to/spark/job.py [job-gflags]
 # Go to http://localhost:4040 when the server is launched successfully.
 ```

+As the environment changes and libraries upgrade frequently, you'd better mount
+your job to the [regression test train](deploy/regression_test.sh), which we
+keep a close eye on, and make sure it passes before pushing a new docker image,
+so as to minimize the chance to surprise you.

 ### Run pipeline in cluster